enhance-dev/enhance.dev/app/docs/md/learn/concepts/styling/utility-classes.md

 <doc-callout level="info">

-Though `@enhance/arc-plugin-styles` is already a dependency of Enhance, you may want to declare it as a direct dependency of you project:
+Though `@enhance/arc-plugin-styles` is already a dependency of Enhance, you may want to declare it as a direct dependency of your project:

 <div class="mt-1">